smrealms/wiki-data/game-guide/trading.md

 ## Trade Ships

-The essence of a trade ship is its ability to move goods.
-It's not just how many fit in the hold at once.
-It's how many can be transported.
-This value can be referred to as *trade power*.
-It can be measured by multiplying the number of cargo holds by the turn rate.
+The efficiency of a trade ship depends on both its size (number of cargo holds) and its speed.
+For example: A slow ship with lots of cargo holds may be good, but a ship with fewer cargo holds may be better if it is much faster.
+This can be referred to as *trade power*.
+It is measured by multiplying the number of cargo holds by the turn rate.
 Calculate for many vessels to produce a chart like this:

 |Ship|Cargo|Turn Rate|Trade Power|
 |----|-----|---------|-----------|